Q: What is the “success rate” of Stone Grzegorek & Gonzalez LLP in EB5 cases?

 Q: Does the law firm recommend an investment based on a stand-alone business, or should the investment be made in one of the USCIS designated regional centers?

 A: The law firm does not have a preference.
 In situations where the client is capable of identifying an investment opportunity through family or business relationships, and that investment can be closely managed, a stand-alone business may be suited to the client.
-On the other hand, the regional centers appeal to hundreds of our existing clients.
+On the other hand, the regional centers appeal to thousands of our existing clients.

 Q: What are some of the business sectors that are involved in your EB5 cases?

 A: Our entrepreneur clients include manufacturers of wireless components and networks, Internet broadband providers, electronics manufacturers, hotel operators, product merchandisers, major retail franchise owners, dairy farmers, small individual retail shop owners, hair salon owners, gasoline/truck stop owners, garment manufacturers, jewelry distributors, chefs and restaurateurs.
-We also have represented U.S. venture groups to assist raising EB5 capital to fund redevelopment projects, commercial real estate, agriculture development, and manufacturing businesses.
+We also have represented U.S. venture groups to assist raising EB5 capital to fund redevelopment projects, commercial real estate, hotels, agriculture development, alternative energy, and manufacturing businesses.

 Q: Do you recommend only certain USCIS designated regional centers?

 A: No. We are willing to work with any regional center that can meet our criteria.
-Stone & Grzegorek LLP works with many of the regional centers.
+Stone Grzegorek & Gonzalez LLP works with many of the regional centers.
 On behalf of an individual investor client, we advise whether an investment with the regional center will enable the investor to become a permanent resident.
 In order to provide such advice, we must have access to all documentation that is material to the client’s investment with the regional center as that is the same information that should be submitted with the petition to USCIS.
 If we cannot provide our client with a positive response either because we are not given access to all relevant documentation or because the documentation reveals flaws in terms of EB5 eligibility, we would advise the client not to invest with the regional center.

 Q: Does this mean you recommend investments in regional centers?